-- Start local – Web design is a global service, and there’s a lot of people doing it.
+1. Start local – Web design is a global service, and there’s a lot of people doing it.
 Before you scale to the bigger fish, it’s better to start with your local area.
+It’s like when you’re selling SEO.
 Why go for the Holy Grail when you can get little grails that will bring you revenue?
 Online listings are a great way to look up local businesses.
 Check if they have a website — if they do, show them how you can make it better; if they don’t, show them the endless opportunities that lie with having a great website.

-- Network, network, network – Most digital marketers and freelancers have been doing it wrong.
+2. Network, network, network – Most digital marketers and freelancers have been doing it wrong.
 They turn to people they know to get their web design service.
-In turn, their connections will share the good experience or result they’ve had.
-Instead of approaching people you know, speak to new people – those with a business, or those that may have a need for your web design skills.
-The process may take a lot of work, but look at it as a learning experience.
+But, they stop at that.
+This cuts them off from any opportunity of getting more clients.
+Instead of just approaching people you know, extend your service to people they know – those with a business, or those that may have a need for your web design skills.

 Diving into your web design pitch